coderefinery/TTT4HPC_resource_management/content/index.md

-# Tuesdays tools and techniques for HPC
+# Tuesdays tools and techniques for HPC: Real-life compute cluster workflows

 Improve your cluster workflows!
 You've had a basic course on working with a cluster - but what do people *actually* do?
 This course shows